krish1925/krish1925/README.md

 - A tagging and analytics platform designed specifically for Bruin Sports Analytics, tailored to the needs of UCLA student-athletes.
 This platform empowers UCLA Tennis players with features such as accessing match reports, receiving real-time scores, and conducting in-depth performance analysis based on timestamps.

 ## 🌱 Currently Learning:
-- Delving into Natural Language Processing (NLP), and integrating NLP pre-trained models into applications
+- Delving into Natural Language Processing (NLP), and integrating NLP pre-trained models into web applications
-- Exploring the intricacies of Neural Networks, CNNs, and Transformer Architectures.
+- Exploring the architectures of Neural Networks, CNNs, RNNs, and Transformer Models.
 - Immersing myself in Computer Vision and AR, getting a grasp and experimenting with visual technology.
-- Diving deep into the world of Computer Networks to understand data transmission and communication protocols.
+- Experimenting with NDNs Protocols in Computer Networks to understand data transmission and communication.
 - Mastering web development technologies such as Next.js, React, and Angular to create efficient and user-friendly web applications.

 ## 🏞️ Personal Hobbies: